 "I'm listening."

-"You are not alone in this word.
+"You are not alone in this world.
 My family will do anything to help you.
 But for me, Angel, I can't stop thinking about you.
 I know you saved my life, but it's deeper than that."

 "You have a girlfriend.
 Her name is Anneliese, yes?"